Skip to main content

 cp .env.example .env

-2. Run backend-only watch
+2. Run the backend watch loop

-webstir watch --runtime backend
+webstir watch --workspace "$PWD"

 3. Add a manifest-backed route